ConacBreslin/inginuity/README.md

 The overall the site was to create a sense of Irish identity while maintaining simplicity and clarity.
 ### Colour scheme
 According to Shane Barker in ["The Psychology of Color in Web Design"](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/), blue "signifies trustworthiness and provides an air of coolness".
 The backgound picture was picked from ["unsplash.com](https://unsplash.com/) beacuse it was felt that it was an un mistakelably Irish lanndmark and the blue used in the overlay and logo were picked up from it using [imagecolorpicker.com](https://imagecolorpicker.com/) and used throughout the site.
  A [minimum contrast ratio](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) of 4.5:1 for small text and 3:1 for large text is recommended.
-There were a range of combinations of backgrounds and text across the site and their contrast ratios ranged from the best 21(#f3e5f5 white/black backgound and black/white text) to 7.92 (#7fa1d1 blue background and black text to 3.11 (#7fa1d1 blue backgound and white text) as assessed by [contrast-ratio.com]("https://contrast-ratio.com/").
-While the contrast ratio of the blue/white was not great it was felt that the very large size of the text would compenstae for this.
+There were a range of combinations of backgrounds and text across the site and their contrast ratios ranged from the best 21(white/black background and black/white text) to 7.92 (blue background and black text to 3.11 (blue backgound and white text) as assessed and reviews [contrast-ratio.com]("https://contrast-ratio.com/").
+While the contrast ratio of the blue/white was not great it was felt that the very large size of the text would compensate for this and shadowing was added to improve its definition.

 ### Typography
 The fonts were found on google font.
 The Open+Sans wasc chosen as it was clear and easily readable.